 - any small or frail person

 - pedestrians (if you’re driving)

 - any unsuspecting stranger who would not be able to defend themselves

-What Does It Mean to Have These Thoughts?
+What Does It Mean to Have Thoughts of Hurting Others?

-It’s a scary thing to think you might harm a loved one against your will!
+It’s a scary thing to think you might hurt a loved one against your will!
 So why do people have these thoughts?